 Ashley has worked in the emerging technology arena for over 30 years, publications range from Quantum Electronics to Innovation Management and projects led include the first Global Grid to connect three continents and the first trans-national ‘Big Data’ analysis of consumer behaviour in China.

-Adrian is a Research Architect with a wide range of experience in parallel computing, distributing computing across a range of hardware architectures, and data infrastructures.
+Adrian is a Senior Research Fellow with a wide range of experience in parallel computing, distributing computing across a range of hardware architectures, and data infrastructures.
 Part of his current work is designing scalable, performant, systems, including using distributed ledgers where appropriate.

 Markus has more than 25 years experience in financial and commodity markets and worked as an investment banker and asset manager.
 He founded and served as CEO for First Climate, one of the major independent companies in the CO2 markets.